P-partition power sums: Weighted -partitions

 \section{Weighted $P$-partitions}

-In this section we will introduce the generating function of $P$-partitions associated to a weighted labelled poset $(P,\gamma,w)$ and investigate its basic properties.
-Given a poset $P$, a \textit{weight function} is a map $w: P\to\mathbb N$.
-A triple $(P,\gamma, w)$ where $(P,\gamma)$ is a labelled poset and $w$ is a weight function is a \textit{weighted labelled poset}.
+In this section we will introduce the generating function of $P$-partitions associated \FA{with} a weighted labelled poset $(P,\gamma,w)$ and investigate its basic properties. \tcr{Our definition generalises that of \cite{AlexSulz} where the poset is naturally labelled, and is itself further generalised to weighted double posets in \cite{Grinberg}.} Given a poset $P$, a \textit{weight function} is a map $w: P\to\mathbb N$.
+A triple $(P,\gamma, w)$ where $(P,\gamma)$ is a labelled poset and $w$ is a weight function is a \textit{weighted labelled poset}, \tcr{with \emph{total weight} $w(P) = \sum _{u\in P} w(u)$}.

 \begin{definition} Given a weighted labelled poset $(P,\gamma,w)$, we define the generating function

 where the sum is over all $(P,\gamma)$-partitions $f:P\to\mathbb N$. \end{definition}